 2. Disability / invalidity

 The 4th, 5th and 6th Revisions of the Federal Law on Invalidity Insurance focused on the principle of «rehabilitation before a pension» and the rehabilitation of invalidity insurance pensioners.
-The measures contained in these reforms are the subject of the second multiannual invalidity research programme (FoP2-IV), which is running from 2010 until 2015.
-Further research and evaluation projects will focus on the assessment process, benefits to support the independence of disabled people, and measures for identifying, treating and supporting children with disorders of psychological development or adolescents and young adults with greater risk potential.
+The measures contained in these reforms were the subject of the second multiannual invalidity research programme (FoP2-IV), which ran from 2010 until 2015.
+Further research and evaluation projects focused on the assessment process, benefits to support the independence of disabled people, and measures for identifying, treating and supporting children with disorders of psychological development or adolescents and young adults with greater risk potential.
 Cooperation with IV (disability) partners such as unemployment insurance, social welfare, companies and the treating physicians was also analysed.
 The subsequent FoP3-IV programme, which was launched in 2016, will focus – among other things – on the long-term effects of the 6th Revision of the Law on Invalidity and on the topic of integrating children and adolescents with health problems as well as on prospective analyses, such as the creation of innovative domestic and international models for Switzerland and the assessment and evaluation of their impact.

 3. Family, generations and society

 The «National Programme for Preventing and Combating Poverty» (2014–2018) focuses on the action areas «Education opportunities for children, adolescents and adults», «Social and occupational integration», «Living conditions» and «Impact assessment and monitoring».
-For this purpose, FSIO Research systematically documents measures and basic principles with the aim of identifying exemplary action and making the specialist and administrative actors in the cantons, cities and municipalities aware of it.
+FSIO sector-specific research provides the bases and systematized findings for these fields of activity with the aim of identifying exemplary action and making the specialist and administrative actors in the cantons, cities and municipalities aware of it.
 Moreover, the programme aims to be a platform for a broader stakeholder group for exchange and networking and to support it in developing existing strategies and measures.
 The programme will be evaluated at mid-term and upon completion.

 4. Prospects and future development of the social security system